Humanists UK Convention 2025

 Will Storr

 Will Storr is an acclaimed writer and thinker, known for his work on storytelling, psychology, and the human condition.
 His books, including Selfie, The Science of Storytelling, and The Status Game, have been widely praised by critics and influential figures across journalism, academia, and the arts.
 His work is read by leading public intellectuals, cultural commentators, and comedians alike, with admirers ranging from Philippa Perry and Susan Cain to Jimmy Carr and Fern Brady.
+He is the author of the bestselling Substack newsletter You Are A Story.

 Will’s 2021 book, The Status Game, explores how status drives human behaviour, shaping our relationships, identities, and even morality.
 Blending psychology, history, and social science, it examines why status matters and how it influences the way we see ourselves and others.